dmo001/dmo001/README.md

 Workin on the First Lesson

+Adding some stuff with the Git kraken editor.

 <!--

 **dmo001/dmo001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.